 I don’t know about you, but I often feel an enormous amount of pressure to produce more.
-No matter how efficient I am, I’m always looking for ways to increase both the quality and quantity of positive results.
+No matter how efficient I am, I’m always looking for ways to increase the quality and quantity of positive results in the workplace.

-There are eight significant factors that hold us back from getting positive results, but there are ways to improve on these factors, to unlock your potential and become an unstoppable force in whatever you’re trying to achieve.
+There are eight significant factors that influence your productivity, but there are ways to improve on these factors, to unlock your potential and become an unstoppable force in whatever you’re trying to achieve.

 What influences productivity?

-- Criticism: Both positive and negative feedback have been shown to increase productivity.
-Conversely, nonconstructive, negative feedback actually damages work output and quality.
+- Criticism: Both positive and negative feedback have been shown to increase productivity and performance.

-- Stress: People who are less stressed produce more (and higher quality) work than their stressed-out counterparts.
+- Stress: People who are less stressed are more productive than their stressed-out counterparts.

-- Energy: Not surprisingly, having lots of energy results in higher production.
+- Energy: Not surprisingly, having lots of energy may result in increased productivity and alertness.

 - Technology: With the right tools and business processes, you can transform a good team into an unstoppable one.

-- Purpose: With measurable goals and understanding why you do something, you’ll work more consistently and at a higher standard.
+- Purpose: With a sense of meaning and an understanding of why you do something, you’ll be more satisfied in your workplace.